hakavlad/prelockd/README.md

 ## TODO

-- Max memory limit for all locked files.
+- Set max memory limit for all locked files.
-- Add a config.
+- Add a config and man page.

 ## Report bugs and ask any questions

 https://github.com/hakavlad/prelockd/issues